2018–19 S.L. Benfica season: August-November

+December-January

 In December, Benfica defeated Feirense 4–0 at home, Paços de Ferreira 2–0 in the Taça da Liga, and Vitória de Setúbal 1–0 away.
 The team also recorded 1–0 victories over AEK Athens in the Champions League and Marítimo in the league, before beating Montalegre 1–0 in the Taça de Portugal round of 16.
 A 6–2 win against Braga was followed by a 1–1 draw with Aves, leaving Benfica four points behind Porto at the end of the year and eliminated from the Champions League group stage.

 The new year began with a 2–0 away defeat to Portimonense, which dropped Benfica to fourth place, seven points from the top of the table and led to the dismissal of head coach Rui Vitória.
 Caretaker manager Bruno Lage replaced him, overseeing a 4–2 home win against Rio Ave, a 2–0 away victory over Santa Clara, and consecutive 1–0 wins against Vitória de Guimarães, in both the league and the Taça de Portugal quarter-finals.
 Benfica then lost 3–1 to Porto in the Taça da Liga semi-finals before closing January with a 5–1 home win over Boavista, remaining five points behind Porto in the league.

+February-March

 In February, Benfica won twice in the Derby de Lisboa, defeating Sporting 4–2 away in the league and 2–1 at home in the first leg of the Taça de Portugal semi-finals.
 Then beat Nacional 10–0 at home, defeated Galatasaray 2–1 in Istanbul in the first leg of the Europa League round of 32, and won 4–0 at home against Chaves, finishing the month one point behind Porto.

 On 2 March, Benfica visited the Estádio do Dragão for the 24th round of the Primeira Liga, defeating Porto 2–1 to move two points clear at the top of the table.
 Then lost 1–0 away to Dinamo Zagreb in the first leg of the Europa League round of 16 and drew 2–2 at home with Belenenses SAD, leaving them level on points with Porto.
 Benfica advanced to the Europa League quarter-finals after a 3–0 extra-time victory over Dinamo Zagreb, and closed March with league wins over Moreirense away and Tondela at home.